Robust entanglement of an asymmetric quantum dot molecular system in a Josephson junction: Model

-In this study, the temperature of system is assumed in the order of $mK$ and all energy scales are in $meV$ units.
-To investigate the time evolution of system, firstly the quantum master equation (QME) and the density matrix are obtained (Appendix B) and then we calculate the current and entanglement in the following sections.
+To investigate the time evolution of system, firstly the quantum master equation(QME) and the density matrix are obtained (Appendix B) and then we calculate the current and entanglement in the following sections.